mw-orcl/Move_Improve/about-the-workshop/content.md

 This section describes running the application workload and scaling the ATP for higher performance using manual scaling and then auto scaling.

-- **Lab 9 :** Managing Storage and Images

-This section describes how to manage the boot and block storage, and how to clone images.

-- **Lab 10 :** Manage with CLI

-This section describes executing commands from the command line with CLI.

-- **Lab 11 :** Cleanup the Environment

-This section describes how to properly clean up the environment including the ATP, computes, and the VCN.

 ## Access the labs ##

 - Use **Lab Contents** menu on your right to access the labs.
     - If the menu is not displayed, click the menu button ![](./images/menu-button.png) on the top right  make it visible.

 - From the menu, click on the lab that you like to proceed with.
-For example, if you like to proceed to **Lab 0**, click **Lab 0: Setup the Lab Environment**.
+For example, if you like to proceed to **Lab 0**, click **Lab 0: Login to the Oracle Cloud**.

 ![](./images/menu.png "")

 - You may close the menu by clicking ![](./images/menu-close.png "")

-## Acknowledgements

-- **Author** - Milton Wan, Database Product Management, PTS APAC - April 2020